 Modular homes can be modified to accommodate almost any design and floor plan, including a basement and multiple levels.
-This is because unlike mobile homes (and like site-built homes), modular homes are fixed onto solid permanent foundations.
+This is because unlike mobile homes, on frame modular homes are fixed onto solid permanent foundations.

-The three most popular types and styles of modular homes are based on their floor plan popularity, amount of space and stories.
+The most popular types and styles of modular homes are based on their floor plan popularity, amount of square footage, and the number of stories.
 These include:

 The Cape Cod style originated in the Northeast region of the United States.
-They feature a sharp sloping roof and because of that, can often include an attic area or even a second level.
+They feature a sharply sloping roof and can often include an attic area or even a second level.
 Many of them also include dormers, i.e. windows that protrude from the sloping roof.

-Ranch style modular homes are also often referred to as rancher or rambler.
+Ranch style modular farmhouses are also often referred to as ranchers or ramblers.
 They are typically only one level high and feature short roofs and their floor plans are based on a rectangular or L-shaped layout.
 They are also very easy to modify in the future, by either adding to the current level or by building-on a second story.

-T-ranch style homes offer the same practicalities of single floor living that come with a ranch style home, with the added benefit of extra space.
+T-ranch style homes offer the same practicalities of single floor living that come with ranch and country style modular homes, with the added benefit of extra space.
 This is created by adding an extra module that protrudes from the typical rectangular ranch layout, which gives the home its characteristic T-shape appearance.

-To find out more about modular home styles, please contact us.
+To find out more about modular home styles, contact us today!